nasa/cumulus/docs/deployment/cumulus-distribution.md

 To configure a deployment to use Cumulus Distribution, remove or comment the "Thin Egress App Settings" in [the Cumulus Template Deploy](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/main.tf) and enable the Cumulus Distribution settings.

+If you are deploying from the [cumulus-template-deploy](https://github.com/nasa/cumulus-template-deploy) repo, also rename `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf.example` to `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf`.

 ## S3 Bucket Mapping

 The Cumulus Distribution API uses a `bucket_map.yaml` or `bucket_map.yaml.tmpl` file to determine which buckets to